build-on-aws/content/posts/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 ---
-title: Deploy Serverless Spark jobs to AWS using GitHub Actions
+title: "Deploy Serverless Spark jobs to AWS using GitHub Actions"
-description: GitHub Actions have become a popular way of maintaining continuous integration and deployment as part of code repositories.
-In this post, we show how to deploy an end-to-end Spark ETL pipeline to Amazon EMR Serverless with GitHub Actions.
+description: "GitHub Actions have become a popular way of maintaining continuous integration and deployment as part of code repositories.
+In this post, we show how to deploy an end-to-end Spark ETL pipeline to Amazon EMR Serverless with GitHub Actions."
 tags:
-    - ci-cd
+    - cicd
     - github
     - emr-serverless
     - apache-spark